andresmechali/thunkable-assignment/README.md

 ## Decisions and data flow
 ### Redux
 As state management, I used [Redux](https://react-redux.js.org/).
-This is an overkill for such a small application, but it serves the purpose and makes the data flow cleaner.
+This is an overkill for such a small application, but it serves the purpose and makes the data flow clean.

 ### Ant Design
 As a component library, I used [Ant Design](https://ant.design/components/overview/) because it aligns with the provided design, and it's simple to add and use.